 Claremont is a general law city governed by a five-member City Council.
 Terms of office for City Councilmembers are staggered, with three members elected at one election, and two the next.
-General municipal elections occur on the first Tuesday following the first Monday in March of odd-numbered years.
+General municipal elections occur on the first Tuesday after the first Monday in November of even-numbered years.

 As the local elections official, the City Clerk administers procedures through which City Councilmembers are elected.
 Additionally, the City Clerk’s office assists candidates, committees and voters before, during and after the election.

 Sample ballots, election results, and campaign filings are available in our Document Archive.

 VOTER INFORMATION NOTICE - GENERAL MUNICIPAL ELECTION DATE CHANGE

 Pursuant to Senate Bill 415, and City of Claremont Ordinance No. 2017-08, the date for the Claremont General Municipal Election has been changed from the first Tuesday after the first Monday in March of odd-numbered years to the first Tuesday after the first Monday in November of even-numbered years, to coincide with the statewide general election.

 Senate Bill 415 requires local municipalities to hold their general municipal election on a statewide date, and have their elections be consolidated with the elections administered by the Los Angeles County Registrar Recorder/County Clerk.
 The bill was enacted to encourage civic engagement in the democratic process and increase voter participation by synchronizing municipal elections with statewide elections.

 Notice Pursuant to Elections Code Section 10403.5